-In the past, when I tried to knit with 2 KCs, one on the left an one on the right, both selecting needles, I was unsuccessful, but in light of the above experiments I decided to test the idea with the RKC (the one that would operate from the right) selecting and then knitting the first 2 rows of color, in turn resting on right side.
+In the past, when I tried to knit with 2 KCs, one on the left and one on the right, both selecting needles, I was unsuccessful, but in light of the above experiments, I decided to test the idea with the RKC (the one that would operate from the right) selecting and then knitting the first 2 rows of color, in turn resting on the right side.
 I then operated the second KC from the left, alternating carriages every 2 rows.
 Knitting at a slower speed and moving each carriage perilously far out on the extension rails did the trick.

 To use the repeat in Ayab, in order to keep the proper color sequence, the last design row is shifted down to row 1 position.
 There is an error in the repeat, marked by arrows I did not notice until I had completed the swatch.
 The repeat may be used as is, and color reversed via action inverse in Ayab, or color reversed prior to loading the image, which I chose to do personally.

 This is grabbed from the ayab screen: the knitting is actually mirrored automatically by the software, so what is shown onscreen is what appears on the knit side of the finished piece.
 Something to keep in mind in situations where placement and direction might have some importance.